kses/F3D-Custom-Pattern-Helper/README.md

 ### Run it on your computer
 - Install Python3
 - Use pip/pip3 to install the required packages
-- Run the tool and answer on the questions.
+- Run the tool and answer the questions.
 - Copy the JSON list and paste into F3D effect editor.

 ### Run it online